-- 1. Copy the examples directory somewhere writeable. - 2.
-Change into the examples directory in the writeable location and run make:
+- 1. Copy the examples\ directory somewhere writeable. - 2.
+Change into the examples\ directory in the writeable location and run make:

 '''

-cd path/to/examples
+cd path/to/examples make

-make

 '''

-The Makefile that uses Arm Compiler for Linux produces output similar to the following sample:
+The examples Makefile for a gcc version of Arm Performance Libraries produces output similar to the following sample: